Popular keywords

 Circadian Rhythm and Sleep-wake Homeostasis

-The circadian rhythm is the body’s internal clock synchronized with the sun’s rising and setting.
+The circadian rhythm is the body’s internal clock synchronised with the sun’s rising and setting.
 The circadian rhythm is established within the first few months after birth and controls vital body patterns such as appetite and digestion, blood pressure, body temperature, and secretion of hormones.
 A healthy circadian rhythm is based on a consistent pattern that makes people feel alert and active during the day and tired and sleepy after the sun sets.

 Why Is Sleep Important?